TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

         SaveMethod
         {
             // ...
-Insert the examples from this chapter here. ...
+Insert the examples from this tutorial here. ...
         }
     }
 }